0xDegenDeveloper/RabbitHoles/README.md

 - Alice pays a small fee, something like 0.001 ETH (the `DIG_FEE`), to dig a hole with the title "SHOWER THOUGHTS".
 - As a reward for digging the hole, Alice is minted something like 25.0 RBITS (the `DIG_REWARD`).
 - With the "SHOWER THOUGHTS" hole now available, rabbits can be burned inside.
 Since RBITS are ERC-20 tokens, Alice sends 5.0 RBITS to Bob.
-- Bob decides to leave the message "Who would have thought that the first shower thought to be immortalized on the blockchain would be about the very concept of storing shower thoughts on the blockchain?" into the hole, burning 1.0 RBITS from his balance.
+- Bob decides to leave the message "Who would have thought that the first shower thought to be immortalized on the blockchain would be about the very concept of storing shower thoughts on the blockchain?" into the hole, burning 1.0 of his RBITS.

 ## Technical Details

 - Holes: Each hole's title, such as "SHOWER THOUGHTS", is stored in the contract as a single `felt252`.
 This means that every title must be 31 characters or fewer in length.
 - Rabbits: Messages left by buring RBITS are stored in a single `LegacyMap<u64, felt252>` data structure.
 Each rabbit (message) occupies a contiguous range of slots based on its length in felts.
 For example, the message Bob left is 167 characters long.
 This spans across 6 felts, assuming this is the first rabbit burned, Bob's message will fill slots 0, 1, 2, ..., 5.
 - Gas Costs: Burning a rabbit (message) in a hole has a fixed burn fee of 1.0 RBITS, regardless of the message length.
-However, gas costs will increase as the message length increases.
+However, gas costs will increase with message length.
-- Contract Views: The contract has been designed to include several #[view] functions, keeping the frontend and UX in mind.
+- Contract Views: The contract has been designed to include several `#[view]` functions, keeping the frontend and UX in mind.
 These user-friendly functions make it easy to query and parse information, providing details such as the rabbits within each hole, the holes dug/rabbits burned by each user, the oldest/newest holes/rabbits, and more.
 This design ensures a smooth and enjoyable experience when interacting with the contract directly or through the frontend.
 - Hole Title Syntax/Best Practices: The dApp will encourage hole title syntax and a guide outlining best practices for digging holes related to people, dates, events, and more will be released.
-This, along with off-chain parsing/indexing/caching will help reduce the chances of duplcate holes being dug.
+This, along with off-chain parsing/indexing/caching should help reduce the chances of duplcate holes being dug.

-## Currentl Development Status
+## Current Development Status

 The RabbitHoles project is currently under active development.
 Here are the current tasks being worked on: